bashrc2/epicyon/specification/activitypub.md

 A short username which may be used to refer to the actor, with no uniqueness guarantees.

 #### 4.1.2 Implementations *MAY* provide the following properties:

+##### discoverable
+Indicates whether the person wishes to be discoverable via recommendations or listings of active accounts.

 ##### liked
 A link to an [ActivityStreams collection](https://www.w3.org/TR/activitystreams-core/#collections) of objects this actor has liked; see section 5.5 Liked Collection.